SARCOIDOSIS & PROVING DISABILITY

 What are symptoms of sarcoidosis when it affects the spleen?

 Cytopenias (deficiencies in the amounts of certain blood cells) are the most common “miscellaneous” symptom.
 Involvement of the spleen or bone marrow may lead to anemia and other blood abnormalities.
-These conditions usually are not of clinical significance.
+These conditions usually are not important.
 Bone thinning (osteopenia) is also common in sarcoidosis, as a result of the disease or as a side effect of prednisone therapy.

 MENTAL SYMPTOMS ASSOCIATED WITH SARCOIDOSIS

 Depression is a common symptoms for people with sarcoidosis.
 Other symptoms are fatigue and obstructive sleep apnea.
-Depression may occur in up to 2/3 of patients with sarcoidosis, and can cause much of the fatigue that people with sarcoidosis experience.
+Depression may occur in up to 2/3 of patients with sarcoidosis.
+It can cause much of the fatigue that people with sarcoidosis experience.

 Sleep apnea is another reason that people with sarcoidosis can have fatigue.
 If you have sleep apnea you will probably experience daytime sleepiness or sleep that is not refreshing.
 Sarcoidosis of the sinuses or nose and weight gain from steroids increase the chances for obstructive sleep apnea.